nils-eilers/NODISKEMU/README.md

 your files to P00 format (e.g. with m2itopc64.c) and set your device to extension mode 2 (XE2).
 I'm not aware of any M2I files to be used with a PET so this shouldn't hurt anybody.

-#### Large buffers ####
-Seriously, would you like to destroy your FAT filesystem?
-Accessing blocks outside a disk image is not only for the brave, it shouldn't be possible.

 #### Partition support ####
 Commodore's hard drives didn't support them, Windows is unable to cope